-- For the isnull and not isnull operators, no value can be chosen. - For the inlist and not inlist operators, the available dynamic lists are displayed.
-You can also create a new dynamic list if necessary.
-For more information on dynamic lists, see "Creating a Dynamic List" on page 97. - For the Severity attribute, the severity list is displayed. - For date attributes, a date-time calendar is displayed. - For xdas taxonomy attributes, the taxonomy builder is displayed. - For numeric attributes, only numbers are accepted. - For the Sensor type attribute, the list of sensor types is displayed. - For the Tags (rv145) attribute, the list of available tags is displayed. - For Collector fields, a list of Collectors is displayed.
+- For the isnull and not isnull operators, no value can be chosen. - For the inlist and not inlist operators, the available Dynamic Lists are displayed.
+You can also create a new empty Dynamic List, if necessary.
+Once the Dynamic List has been created, click View to add list items.
+For more information about Dynamic Lists, see "Configuring Dynamic Lists" on page 99. - For the Severity attribute, the severity list is displayed.

+- For date attributes, a date-time calendar is displayed. - For xdas taxonomy attributes, the taxonomy builder is displayed. - · For numeric attributes, only numbers are accepted. - For the Sensor type attribute, the list of sensor types is displayed. - For the Tags (rv145) attribute, the list of available tags is displayed. - For Collector fields, a list of Collectors is displayed.